 I also had to leave the template area again for the calculation field to work properly.

-What I forgot was to also include a showing date, which I did quickly (see screencast below).
+What I forgot was to also include a showing date, which I did quickly (see the screencast below).

 To show you how you can use these different apps, now let’s make some example entries.